 The Second Series of Ruby Questions: Business Applications

-Knowing the basics is not enough to work for RubyGarage or for any other serious web development company.
+Knowing the basics isn't enough to work for RubyGarage or for any other serious web development company.
 A programmer should also be able to explain how to write code for business applications.
-Since Rack is a very popular interface that makes it possible to develop an application in Ruby, we ask specific questions about it to a Ruby on Rails developer.
+Since Rack is a very popular interface that makes it possible to develop an application in Ruby, we ask specific questions about it.
 Here are four possible questions and challenges:

 - What is Rack?